tBlabs/SDS018.Daemon/README.md

 - add privileges for USB if required (`sudo usermod -a -G dialout $USER`)
 - `npm start` or `npm run run` if rebuild is needed (but it's not because repo contains `js` files)

+# Why this is builded this way
+Such code construction has few advantages:
+- driver can work on any platform supporting node.js (PC, Raspberry Pi etc)
+- it's easy to test because board is a USB device (not builded in some platform)

 ## TODO/Possible improvements